The phrase “nobody is perfect” may be true, but we live our lives trying to reach perfection regardless.

 Humor lends us the humility to come back to earth and enjoy our trek on it; embracing every up and down and part of the joyous and exciting adventure of being human.

 Say what?!
 Let’s break this one down – we’re all aware that perfectionism can be an endless process, but what’s even worse is the fact that many of the best-laid plans don’t see the light of day due to the never ending cycle of trying to get it right.
 At some point, we have to put down that red pen, hide the magnifying glass that is illuminating every flaw, and look at the big picture instead.
 When was the last time you took joy in your accomplishments rather than focus only on your what hasn’t come to fruition?

 The moment fear, overwhelm, and anxiety take the stage, you know you’ve gone too far.
 At this point, take a nice, deep breath and let go of all obligations and expectations.

 Remember that spending hours on a project or effort does not always equal success, so why toss that added pressure into the equation?
 Sometimes the unperfect project is authentic and therefore deeply relatable to others.
 Sometimes coloring outside of the lines and messing things up a little is the way new things get created.
 One must never be afraid to show up, do what feels right inside and let everything else go.

 Perfection kills creativity, authenticity and let’s face it, it doesn’t feel good inside.
+If you wonder how to stop being a perfectionist in relationships or in any of your life, you are not alone.
 Freedom from the inner critic and what others think is where you will find peace and the ability to be more of your beautiful self.
 The fears are not real and it only takes testing them to find out that there are no rules except the ones you create.
-With self-care, and plenty of love, the inner-perfectionist voice will become nothing more than a whisper.
+With self-care and plenty of love, the inner-perfectionist voice will become nothing more than a whisper.
 You now know how to end perfectionism; you just have to put it into practice.